A Southern favorite with a twist. This crispy cornbread with a little bit of heat is provides the perfect contrast to the sweet maple butter.

 A Southern favorite with a twist.
 This crispy cornbread recipe with a little bit of heat is provides the perfect contrast to the sweet maple butter.
 And I love cornbread that is crunchy on the bottom but soft on the inside, smothered with enough butter so that some soaks in through the top of the bread.

 When cutting the jalapeños be sure to remove the membrane and discard it along with the seeds.
 This will keep the jalapeño flavor without making the cornbread too spicy.
 Preheating the skillet before adding the batter will give you a beautiful golden brown crust on the bottom.
 If it sizzles when you add the batter, you’re doing it right.
-Serve this staple alongside rotisserie chicken, soups or as an appetizer in place of bread or dinner rolls.
+Serve this staple alongside rotisserie or dry-brined herb roasted chicken, soups like classic ground beef chili or as an appetizer in place of bread or dinner rolls.

-Cornmeal is made from dried corn and is extremely versatile.
-It can be used in anything from biscuits to cake.
+Cornmeal – Cornmeal is made from dried corn and is extremely versatile.
+It can be used in anything from biscuits like these cornmeal buttermilk biscuits to cake like this peach cornbread upside-down cake.
 Look for a stone ground coarse cornmeal for this recipe.
 The coarse grind gives the recipe more texture.

-When cooking, unless otherwise noted, I use coarse kosher salt as it tastes way better than iodized table salt.
+Salt – When cooking, unless otherwise noted, I use coarse kosher salt as it tastes way better than iodized table salt.
 Iodized salt granules are much smaller and dissolve instantly, as opposed to larger kosher salt granules so you end up using more.
-I keep kosher salt for cooking in a small bowl next to my stove for easy access.
-The flavor also differs between brands – I typically use Mortons.

 How to make skillet jalapeño cornbread